Naharul98/Space-Debris-Collection--AI-Planning-PDDL/README.md

 # Solving space debris collection using AI Planning
 **Using artificial intelligence automated planning to efficiently execute and evaluate space debris collection**

+> Testing and evaluation results of the AI Planned is given further down the line in the readme

 ## AI Planning tool used:
 This project uses an AI planning tool known as [OPTIC](https://nms.kcl.ac.uk/planning/index.html).
 A ready to use version is included in this project.